 The Cedars-Sinai Orthopaedic Center continually monitors the care it provides to patients.
 Several factors are measured:

-- Average length of stay (ALOS): This refers to the average number of days a patient stays at Cedars-Sinai Medical Center after being admitted.
-The goal is to ensure that all patients are appropriately treated in the hospital for their respective conditions, and are not hospitalized longer than they need to be.
+- Average length of stay.
+This refers to the average number of days a patient stays at Cedars-Sinai after being admitted.
+The goal is to ensure that all patients are appropriately treated in the hospital for their respective conditions and are not hospitalized longer than they need to be.

 - Surgical Site Infections.
 A surgical site infection is an infection that occurs after surgery, in the part of the body where the surgery was performed.
 Many such infections involve the skin only, but some are more serious and in tissues under the skin or in an organ.
 These are called deep incisional and organ/space surgical site infections.
-We measure our performance by tracking the observed vs. expected rate of infection, as calculated by the California Department of Public Health and the Centers for Disease Control and Reporting National Healthcare Safety Network.
-To learn more, and view Cedars-Sinai performance for hip and knee replacement surgeries, click here.
+We measure our performance by tracking the observed vs. expected rate of infection, as calculated by the California Department of Public Health and the Centers for Disease Control and Prevention's National Healthcare Safety Network.
+To learn more and to view Cedars-Sinai performance for hip and knee replacement surgeries, click the links below.

 2Greene FL, Ann Surg Oncol 2007; 15:14-15